Alfred Hitchcock Presents Collectors’ Guide

 One other desirable release from Madman is Alfred Hitchcock Directs, a rare compilation of all 18 self-directed episodes of his series (17 AHP, one AHH), naturally featuring some of the best of their run.
 Note it also contains the aforementioned “Incident at a Corner” Startime episode.

-Even more comprehensive is Universal France’s Alfred Hitchcock présente set, which adds “Four O’Clock”, the Harrison-produced opening episode of Suspicion (1957–1958), to round up every TV programme Hitch directed.
-The set has optional dubs for eight of the episodes but as before, several are altered from their original versions.
+Even more comprehensive is Universal France’s Alfred Hitchcock présente set, which adds “Four O’Clock”, the Harrison-produced opening episode of Suspicion, to round up every TV programme Hitch directed.
+The set has optional French dubs for 12 of the episodes but as before, several are altered from their original versions.
+The three discs containing the dubbed episodes were also released singly and boxed.

-Note that English-language subtitles are available on the US and Spanish Universal DVDs and, strangely, solely on seasons 4 and 5 of UK Fabulous Films’ Presents discs; no other releases have them whatsoever.
-The Spanish Universals also have Spanish and Portuguese; those from France, Germany and Holland in their respective languages; and the Italian none.
+Sadly, English-language subtitles are only available on the US and Spanish Universal DVDs and, strangely, solely on seasons 4 and 5 of Fabulous Films’ UK Presents discs; no other releases have them at all.
+The Spanish Universals also have Spanish and Portuguese; those from France, Germany and Holland their respective languages; and the Italian none.

 Docu-series: Hitch20 | Hitch20 Extra

 Still missing from official releases is “The Jail” (1962, 52min) originally made for Presents and produced by Hitch, Harrison and Lloyd.
-However, in the event it was broadcast as part of Alcoa Premiere (1961–1963), a more thematically varied anthology series presented by and occasionally starring Fred Astaire.
+However, in the event it was broadcast as part of Alcoa Premiere (1961–1963), a thematically more varied anthology series presented by and occasionally starring Fred Astaire.
+It was scripted by sci-fi author Ray Bradbury, who also penned nine episodes of Presents/Hour; he discusses his work on all three in this 1973 interview (p.238).

 Alfred Hitchcock Presents remake ad on US TV Guide magazine, 1985